khazanahdigital/129tal/README.md

 ### Images

-Replace the placeholder images with your own landscaping project photos by changing the image URLs in the HTML file.
+Replace the placeholder images with your own landscapedesignmalaysia project photos by changing the image URLs in the HTML file.

 ## Browser Compatibility